-Elwood was a four-year member of the women's lacrosse program from 1998-2001 and totaled 45 goals and 18 assists for 63 points over her career, including 15 goals and eight assists as a junior.
-A defender, she also picked up 79 ground balls as a junior in 2000.
+Elwood was a four-year member of the women's lacrosse program from 1998-2001 and totaled 45 goals and 18 assists for 63 points over her career, while also playing soccer as a freshman and sophomore.
+As a junior in lacrosse she totaled 15 goals and eight assists and also picked up 79 ground balls.
 The Mustangs won 27 games over her four seasons, including an 11-3 mark in 1998.

 Hill played for the women's basketball program from 2004-07 and wrapped up her career as the program's all-time leader in scoring (1,389 points) and rebounding (903 rebounds) and still ranks second in both categories.
 As a senior, Hill averaged 14.2 points and 8.2 rebounds per game.
 She was a three-time All-NEAC selection, including NEAC First Team honors as a senior in 2006-07 as the Mustangs went 19-10.

 Montalvo was a member of the men's soccer and men's lacrosse teams during his time at Stevenson.
 A goalie in soccer, he had 76 saves as a sophomore and as a junior in 2000 recorded a 0.76 goals-against average.
 He was a three-year captain for the program.
 A midfielder in lacrosse, Montalvo picked up 24 ground balls as a senior.
 Montalvo was the recipient of the athletic department's Fighting Heart award in 2002.